Welcome

 SQE1 Syllabus

-• The three-stage test derived from Caparo Industries plc v Dickman for determining duty in novel situations: reasonable foreseeability, proximity, and whether it is fair, just and reasonable to impose a duty.
+• Apply the three-stage test derived from Caparo Industries plc v Dickman for novel situations: reasonable foreseeability, proximity, and whether it is fair, just and reasonable to impose a duty.

 Test Your Knowledge